 Day 1 - Bourton on the Water is regularly voted as one of the prettiest villages in England.
 It has more than its share of traditional Cotswold houses and cottages, many of them three hundred years old, some dating back to Elizabethan times four hundred years ago.
 The Cotswold Motoring Museum will take you on a journey through the 20th century.
 Though the main focus is on motoring, this museum is also full of the everyday paraphernalia that made motoring so popular including picnic sets from the 1920’s, caravans, radio sets, gramophones and knitted swimsuits.

 Day 3 - Shrewsbury is a town packed with timber-framed black & white buildings, steep narrow streets and alleyways.
 It boasts over 600 listed buildings including the Castle, now a regimental museum and the world-famous Shrewsbury Abbey, home of the fictional Brother Cadfael.
 Charles Darwin was also born and educated in Shrewsbur.
-During a 40 minute river Severn cruise with live commentary you will learn about Shropshire's county town which was founded by the Saxons and most extensively developed by the Tudors.
+40 minute river Severn cruise with live commentary learn about Shropshire's county town which was founded by the Saxons and most extensively developed by the Tudors.
 Stokesay Castle EH is the finest and best preserved fortified medieval manor house in England.
 Set in peaceful countryside near the Welsh border, the castle, timber-framed gatehouse and parish church form an unforgettably picturesque group.
 Ludlow is a thriving market town perched on a cliff above the River Teme.
 It is surrounded by the unspoilt and beautiful hilly countryside of south Shropshire and the Welsh border country, known as the Welsh Marches.
-Ludlow town centre's layout and architecture is evidence of the 900 year old Norman planned town’s history.
-Ludlow has over 450 listed buildings, with over 650 in South Shropshire.
+Ludlow town centre's layout and architecture is evidence of the 900 year old Norman planned town’s history, with over 450 listed buildings, of the 650 in South Shropshire.
 Grade I listed buildings in Ludlow include Ludlow Castle, St Laurence’s Church & the Feathers Hotel.

 Day 4 - Weston Park House & Gardens is one of the most welcoming stately homes, with as much character as any English castle, and it has as many stories as any royal home.
 It has beautiful gardens, architecture and history and 1,000 acres of Capability Brown Parkland was gifted to the nation in 1986.
 The Royal Air Force Museum Cosford houses one of the largest aviation collections in the United Kingdom, with over 70 historic aircraft displayed in three wartime hangars on an active airfield and the collection spans nearly 80 years of aviation history.